alvinye9/UR3e_ROS_Trajectory_Simulator/README.md

 To generate a trajectory .csv based on a custom Lissajous curve, change the parameters on Lines 621-653 of the `custom_trajectory_generator.py` script.

 To generate a trajectory .csv using your own custom curve, you can write additional helper functions to do so.
-See get_letter_trajectory() and uncomment lines 656-661
+See the `get_letter_trajectory()` function and uncomment lines 656-661 for reference

 After setting up parameters, generate your csv by running the following within the `UR3e_ROS_Trajectory_Simulator/python_scripts` directory:
 ```